zdgriffith/pev-photons/docs/setup.rst

 Note this redefines your python path, leaving the environment with ``deactivate`` will reset the python path to what it was before entering the environment.
 This will also add ``pev_photons`` to your python path.

-To following package versions are necessary:
+The exact package versions used are listed here:

 ============  =======
 Package       Version